 Oregon Rotary Model United Nations Conference

-The second annual Oregon Rotary Model United Nations (ORRMUN) Conference will take place on the weekend of April 18 and 19, 2020 at the Graduate Eugene Hotel in Eugene, Oregon.
+The second annual Oregon Rotary Model United Nations (ORRMUN) Conference is tentatively scheduled to take place on the weekend of March 7 and 8, 2021 at the Graduate Eugene Hotel in Eugene, Oregon.
 Our Rotary community is only the second in the entire United States to operate a Model United Nations program.
 The first was started by San Diego area Rotarians.
 The ORRMUN is patterned after the United Nations General Assembly meetings.
 We recruit delegations of two students to represent member nations of the United Nations.
 These students are selected, sponsored, supported, and advised by participating Rotary Clubs and sponsors.
 The advisor attends the Conference and may be a Rotarian, a teacher, or other interested member of the community.

 Prior to the Model United Nations Conference, one resolution will be distributed to the participating ‘nations’.
 The resolution will closely relate to currently pressing international issues before the real UN General Assembly.
 The student delegations are given training in peaceful conflict resolution, diplomatic negotiating, and analytical thinking and speaking skills.
 As ambassadors of their particular nation, students will research the political, economic, and cultural aspects of their nation in order to develop that country’s position on the resolution.
 They will then weave those positions into sponsoring, supporting, or opposing speeches directed to the resolution.

 During the two-day Model United Nations Conference, the student delegates present their prepared speeches to the General Assembly.
 On Saturday afternoon they also break into smaller caucus groups to forge alliances and propose, discuss, and draft various amendments to the resolution that will hopefully satisfy the positions of the various countries.
-On Saturday evening we will have a dynamic keynote presentation from Paul K. Chappell, Peace Leadership Director of the Nuclear Age Peace Foundation.
+On Saturday evening we will have a dynamic keynote presentation.

 On Sunday, the delegations will present and debate each caucus group’s amendments to the resolution.
 After further collaborations and refinements of the various amendments, the students will then vote on the amendments to the resolution with the goal of reaching unanimity or majority consensus on a final amendment to the resolution.